 Place in the prepared pan and cook for 20 minutes or until the cake is firm and golden brown.
 Remove and cool on a rack.
 I like this served with fresh figs, pomegranate seeds, rosemary and thyme.
 Ed prefers frozen yogurt and Dark Chocolate Drizzle.

 A dinner party last night gave me the occasion to try this recipe with real eggs.
-The cake was delicious, a bit higher and lighter, not appreciably better than the cakes I made with egg substitute, but enough so I will now use eggs for special occasions.
+The cake was delicious, a bit higher and lighter, not appreciably better than the cakes I made with "egg product", but enough so I will now use eggs for special occasions.
 I served it with vanilla frozen yogurt topped with a few drops of Aromas Olive Oil and Orange I had gotten at La Oliva in Granada and garnished with figs.